Patient education: Hypothyroidism (underactive thyroid) (Beyond the Basics)

 Cardiovascular system — Hypothyroidism slows the heart rate and weakens the heart's contractions, decreasing its overall function.
 Related symptoms may include fatigue and shortness of breath with exercise.
 These symptoms may be more severe in people who also have heart disease.
 In addition, hypothyroidism can cause mild high blood pressure and raise blood levels of cholesterol.

 Gastrointestinal system — Hypothyroidism slows the actions of the digestive tract, causing constipation.
 Rarely, the digestive tract may stop moving entirely.
-(See "Patient information: Constipation in adults (Beyond the Basics)".)
+(See "Patient education: Constipation in adults (Beyond the Basics)".)

 Reproductive system — Women with hypothyroidism often have menstrual cycle irregularities, ranging from absent or infrequent periods to very frequent and heavy periods.
 The menstrual irregularities can make it difficult to become pregnant, and pregnant women with hypothyroidism have an increased risk for miscarriage during early pregnancy.
 Treatment of hypothyroidism can decrease these risks.
-(See "Patient information: Absent or irregular periods (Beyond the Basics)" and "Patient information: Menorrhagia (excessive menstrual bleeding) (Beyond the Basics)".)
+(See "Patient education: Absent or irregular periods (Beyond the Basics)" and "Patient education: Heavy or prolonged menstrual bleeding (menorrhagia) (Beyond the Basics)".)

 Myxedema coma — In people with severe hypothyroidism, trauma, infection, exposure to the cold, and certain medications can rarely trigger a life-threatening condition called myxedema coma, which causes a loss of consciousness and hypothermia (low body temperature).